HEALTH KWAZULU-NATAL

 How would I feel or know if I have Diabetes?

-Although there may be no obvious symptoms and some people have no symptoms, the following are common:
+Although there may be no obvious symptoms, the following are common:

 • Always thirsty